Sloane Blakely: 2020

-Level 10

 2021

-Blakely dropped down to level 10.
+Blakely dropped down to level 10 in 2021.
 She qualified to and competed at the Nastia Liukin Cup where she finished 13th.
 In May Blakely competed at the Developmental National Championships where she placed first in the senior-F division and swept titles on all apparatuses.
 In doing so Blakely became the first level 10 gymnast to sweep all of the titles at a National Championships.

-NCAA
+Collegiate gymnastics career

 2021–2022 season

 Blakely made her NCAA debut on January 7 in a quad meet against Rutgers, Northern Illinois, and Texas Women's.
 She competed on all four apparatuses and had the highest all-around and balance beam scores of the meet.
 Blakely became the first Florida Gator gymnast since Kytra Hunter in 2012 to win the all-around in a debut collegiate meet.
-As a result Blakely was named SEC Gymnast of the Week.
+As a result, Blakely was named SEC Gymnast of the Week.
 In doing so she became the first freshman to earn the opening SEC Gymnast of the Week honor of a season since the honor began in 2000.